numbas/numbas-lti-provider/doc/source/installation/troubleshooting/index.rst

 If the connection always times out or there's an error making a connection, it may be the case that HTTPS connections are blocked.

 If you get any other error, check that the Numbas LTI provider is reporting back to the right address.
 You can find the address used for a particular resource using the Django shell.
-First, find the ID of the :term:`resource` you're interested in - it's the numerical part of the address when you're looking at a resource's dashboard.
+First, find the ID of the :term:`resource <Resource>` you're interested in - it's the numerical part of the address when you're looking at a resource's dashboard.

 In a terminal, navigate to the Numbas LTI provider's directory and run the following (commands after ``>>>`` are Python code)::